cdebacco/MultiTensor/cpp/README.md

 ## What's included:
 - `MultiTensor.cpp` : General version of the algorithm.
 Considers directed and weigthed multilayer networks with any community structures (non-diagonal or restricted diagonal affinity matrices W).

 Use the version that most resembles your network, i.e. if you have an undirected network use `MultiTensor_undirected.cpp`.
-If you also now that the partition is assortative then use the flag '-A 1'.
+If you also know that the partition is assortative then use the flag '-A 1'.

 ## Requirements:
 Need to make a directory called `data` inside the folder where the `.cpp`  and `Makefile` are stored.
 Just ype from the command line, inside that folder: